A Very Important

 site in Wyoming, as well as 22 other locations across the US.

-The authors report that the contribution of background ozone
+The authors reported that the contribution of background ozone

 at the site in Wyoming was very large (i.e., generally greater